 Funeral services can be expensive.
-The National Funeral Directors Association estimates the average cost of a funeral today at $7,360, and for those who simply have no cash resources, paying for funeral expenses can put them into crisis.
+The National Funeral Directors Association estimates the average funeral cost today at $7,848, and for those who simply have no cash resources, paying for funeral expenses can put them into crisis.

 The recent tough economic times have impacted upon the funeral industry as more people have struggled to pay funeral expenses.
 More funeral homes have been left with bad debt when families have simply been unable to pay, and this has led to more funeral homes demanding full payment before the funeral takes place.

 Keep funeral costs down

 The most important thing to do if paying for a funeral is a worry to you is to keep the costs as low as possible.
 You can still arrange a dignified and celebratory funeral service without spending thousands of dollars.
 Consider cremation as an option – this undoubtedly keeps costs down.

 Make sure you shop around and compare funeral costs.
 If possible, enlist a friend or relative to help you negotiate the best price.